Contributor Andrea Pflaumer shares a surprising take on how to be lazy but still beautiful! Enjoy, dear reader.

 So, with all that in mind let me offer the following counter-intuitive suggestion: it actually takes more energy to be lazy than it does to be beautiful.

 Here’s what I mean.
 When you give up on putting your best foot – and face – forward that can reinforce any underlying negative feelings and beliefs you have about yourself.
+This cycle can lead to a sense of failure and frustration with your progress.
 You feel heavy and hopeless.

 Heaviness saps your energy.
 It makes life harder and will drain you.
+Sometimes, people only realize the impact of their habits on their well-being when they notice how much energy is lost.
 But beauty is energizing and uplifting.
 That’s why we try to surround ourselves with beautiful artwork, furnishings, gardens, music, etc.

 The Efficiency of the Lazy

 Some of the most productive, efficient, and creative people I know might be considered lazy because they don’t spend a lot of time “prepping” themselves for their day.
-They know how to spend their time and energy wisely.
+They know how to spend their time and energy wisely, which is the point of developing efficient routines that boost productivity.

 When it comes to their attire, they create the perfect lazy person’s wardrobe.
+For example, a common lazy habit is not planning outfits in advance, but these individuals take a different form of approach by organizing their wardrobe routines.
 Initially, it takes a little bit of effort but saves them huge amounts of time afterward.
 What they do is hang entire outfits together or take photos of entire outfits (including shoes, outerwear, and accessories) to refer to when they dress for any occasion.
 They don’t waste time staring at a confused, jumbled, overstuffed closet for ten minutes, shut the door and then say, “I have nothing to wear.”
+Instead, they clear out unnecessary stuff to keep their closet streamlined and functional.

 Many of these “lazy” people have a uniform: they will wear the same thing or the same type of thing every day.
 In fact, some of the hardcore among them own multiples of the exact same items that they wear on rotation.
+I’m the guy who prefers a simple, comfortable style that feels authentic and easy to maintain.
 But still, they always look fresh and together because they have studied what looks good on them and then they simply repeat that.
 And what they repeat is of high quality.
+The practice of repeating these routines helps reinforce good habits and makes getting dressed effortless.

 Getting Help